 The first church in Czchów was built in the Romanesque style in the first half of the 12th century.
 In a document from 1357, it was called “alba ecclesia”, that is, the white church.
 Three years later, King Casimir the Great confirmed to five knights the right of co-patronage over it.
 Another source reference to the building appeared only in 1442, when the priest of Czchów, Marek Kąt, of the Jeleń coat of arms, founded the altar, and in 1470, when the “Voyskyerche” was recorded – a parish church built of white stone.

 The Gothic church was built in two stages.
 First, before 1360, a chancel was built from the foundation of king Casimir the Great, and then around 1450 a nave was built, to which the tower was added also in the fifteenth century.
 For the construction of the Gothic church, stones from the earlier Romanesque were used, put among others to buttresses.
 Also in the eastern wall of the presbytery, fragments of the Romanesque cornice were embedded.

 In the years 1551-1554, the church in Czchów was temporarily in the hands of Lutherans.
-At that time, the parish priest was Franciszek Lismanini, provincial of the Franciscans, confessor to queen Bona and leading Polish reformer.
+At that time, the parish priest was Franciszek Lismanini, provincial of the Franciscans, confessor to Queen Bona and leading Polish reformer.
 In the 18th century, a chapel was added to the chancel, and in 1841, due to the fear of collapsing, the tower was lowered.
 At the turn of the 19th and 20th centuries, the church was thoroughly renovated, at that time the neo-gothic west gable and the ridge turret were erected.

 Architektura gotycka w Polsce, red.
-T.Mroczko i M. Arszyński, Warszawa 1995.
+M.Arszyński, T.Mroczko, Warszawa 1995.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.